-While much of the back part of the botanical gardens was simply wooded, now most of that 325 acre property has been cultivated into more garden spaces showcasing a myriad of plants that grow well here from all around the world.
+While much of the back part of the botanical gardens was naturally wooded, now most of that 325-acre property has been cultivated into more garden spaces showcasing a myriad of plants that grow well here from all around the world.

-They certainly have the space but it obviously took a lot of time and effort to create the gardens such as they exist today.
+They certainly have space, but it took a lot of time and effort to create the gardens such as they exist today.